 Zika virus is a flavivirus caused by the bite of a Aedes mosquito.
 Symptoms generally include fever, skin rash, conjunctivitis, malaise, headache, muscle pain, and arthralgias.
 It typically lasts between 2-7 days.
 More concerning is that this virus has been linked with microcephaly in newborns and Guillaine-Barre syndrome.
 There is no specific treatment for this disease.

-The Zika virus was first discovered in 1947 by scientists researching yellow fever in Uganda.
+This virus was first discovered in 1947 by scientists researching yellow fever in Uganda.
 At that time, a monkey in the Zika (meaning “overcrowded”) Forest became sick with fever.
-The Zika virus was isolated from this monkey but it wasn’t until 1952 that the first human was found to be infected with Zika in Nigeria.
+The virus was isolated from this monkey but it wasn’t until 1952 that the first human was found to be infected in Nigeria.
 In 2007, the first major outbreak occurred outside of Africa in Micronesia on the Island of Yap.

 Zika virus news in 2016:

-January 12, 2016: The CDC detected Zika vius in the brains of babies born with microcephaly, providing the evidence between Zika virus and microcephaly.
+January 12, 2016: The CDC detected the virus in the brains of babies born with microcephaly, providing the evidence between Zika virus and microcephaly.

 January 22, 2016: El Salvador issues a call for women not to get pregnant until 2018.
 Brazil also reported increasing incidence of cases of Guilliane Barre syndrome.

-January 29, 2016: The World Health Organization (WHO) held an emergency meeting in Geneva to discuss the threat level of Zika virus.
+January 29, 2016: The World Health Organization (WHO) held an emergency meeting in Geneva to discuss the threat level.